Rwanda Declares Marburg Virus Outbreak With 13 Deaths

 This is the first ever report of MVD in Rwanda.

-Healthcare workers have been particularly impacted as they make up 70% of confirmed cases that have been recorded in seven of the country’s 30 districts.
+Healthcare workers have been particularly impacted as they make up over 80% of confirmed cases that have been recorded in seven of the country’s 30 districts.
 "Marburg is a rare but serious disease," Nsanzimana told journalists.
 "We are intensifying contact tracing and testing to contain the outbreak."
 He also noted that the source of the infection has not yet been identified.

 The World Health Organization (WHO) has swiftly ramped up its involvement, deploying resources to assist Rwanda in containing the outbreak.
 The organization will coordinate efforts to strengthen surveillance, case management and public health education to help stop the virus from spreading further.
 The Rwandan government has also shared a hotline to the public in order to report suspected cases as early detection is vital.
 Infection prevention and control measures such as hand hygiene have also been implemented in all health facilities.